 iPadOS brings a lot of productivity-oriented enhancements to the iPad.
 There are plenty of new features to write about; we’ll focus on the Markup functionality of the new iPadOS.
 This is a how-to article, and we’ll be showing you exactly how to use Markup to make the most out of your Pencil-equipped iPad.

-How Do you Bring up the Markup Interface?
+How do you bring up the Markup interface on iPhone or iPad?